Jessica Fox (canoeist): 2021–2023: Olympic heartbreak to glory

 At the 2021 World Championships in Bratislava, Fox did not progress to the final of either the K1 or C1 for the first time in her entire career, after incurring 50-second penalties in the semi-finals of both.
-On the final day of competition she became World Champion in the extreme slalom event, an 8th individual world title in a 3rd unique event, in just her third international appearance in the event which will make its Olympic debut at Paris 2024.
+On the final day of competition she became World Champion in the kayak cross, an 8th individual world title in a 3rd unique event, in just her third international appearance in the event.

-Fox has won the overall World Cup title five times in the C1 class (2013, 2015, 2017, 2018, 2019) and four times in the K1 class (2018, 2019, 2021, 2022).
-She has finished the year as the World No. 1 in C1 10 times, including an uninterrupted streak from 2013 to 2021, and World No. 1 in K1 6 times.
-She is currently the highest ranked athlete in both events.